 Working row by row can make it harder to keep your stitching clean.
 You also can’t really do decorative stitches if you go row by row.

 The size of the area or amount of detail doesn’t matter as much as the color, although sometimes you might want to add delicate details in overstiching after the main stuff is stitched.

 Your question about when to stitch the background is a good one.
-Conventional wisdom says leave it until the end.
-To my mind this is a recipe NOT to get the piece done.
+Conventional wisdom says to leave it until the end.
+To my mind, this is a recipe NOT to get the piece done.

 This method works for most canvases.
-Sometimes because of subject matter or stitches used, you’ll want to sit from back (those things fartherest from the viewer) to front.
+Sometimes because of subject matter or stitches used, you’ll want to stitch from back (those things farthest from the viewer) to front.
 This is because there is a very slight difference in how a stitch looks depending on whether it is stitched before or after an adjacent stitch.
-But this is subtle and probably not something for you to worry about.
+But this is subtle and probably not something for beginners to worry about.